PsyTeachR/quant-fun-v2/docs/10-t-tests.md

 The assumptions for a Welch's between-subjects t-test are:

-1. The data are interval/ratio
+1. The data are continuous, i.e. interval/ratio
 2. The data are independent
 3. The residuals are normally distributed for each group